sbergercnmc/duonovo/README.md

   distance cutoff to determine that a proband-parent haplotype block is not identical by descent.
 - **candidate_variants_concordant_with_SRS**: Logical value specifying
-  if candidate variants should be concordant with short-read sequencing (default is `TRUE` or `FALSE`).
+  if candidate variants should be concordant with short-read sequencing.
 - **SRS_vcf_file_path**: File path to the VCF containing variant calls from short-read sequencing of the duo.
-- **test_reference_allele**: Logical value specifying if positions where the proband is heterozygous and the parent is homozygous for the variant allele should also be tested.
+- **test_reference_allele**: Logical value specifying if positions where the proband is heterozygous and the parent is homozygous for the variant allele should also be tested (default is `FALSE`).
 - **reference**: Name of reference genome (e.g. hg38) used by the vcf.
 - **candidate_variant_coordinates**: A vector of coordinates
   (e.g. c(chr1:1000, chr2:2000)) of candidate variants of interest.